vuejs/v2.vuejs.org/source/guide/computed.md

 }
 ```

-You don't need to worry about this in inline expressions because Vue.js' expression parser takes care of it for you.
+<p class="tip">You don't need to worry about this in inline expressions because Vue.js' expression parser takes care of it for you.</p>

 Next: [Using Transition Effects](/guide/transitions.html)